 The old man lay upon an iron bedstead, covered by a red blanket, in the corner of the little log cabin.
 He was alone that day; only an old dog lay silent and watchful at his master’s feet.

 Finally, he looked up and said with a pleasant smile:

 “True, friend; it is the old custom to retrace one’s trail before leaving it forever!
 I know that I am at the door of the spirit home.

-“I was born near the forks of the Cheyenne River, about seventy years ago.
-My father was not a chief; my grandfather was not a chief, but a good hunter and a feast-maker.
-On my mother’s side, I had some noted ancestors, but they left me no chieftainship.
+“I was born near the forks of the Cheyenne River about 70 years ago.
+My father was not a chief; my grandfather was not a chief but a good hunter and a feast-maker.
+I had some noted ancestors on my mother’s side, but they left me no chieftainship.
 I had to work for my reputation.

 “‘His enemy is down, and his face is spattered as if with rain!
 Rain-in-the-Face!
 His name shall be Rain-in-the-Face!’

 “Afterwards, when I was a young man, we went on a warpath against the Gros Ventre.
 We stole some of their horses but were overtaken and had to abandon them and fight for our lives.
 I had wished my face to represent the sun when partly covered with darkness, so I painted it half black, half red.
 We fought all day in the rain, and my face was partly washed and streaked with red and black: so again, I was christened Rain-in-the-Face.
 We considered it an honorable name.